A guide to tropical modifications: Definitions and examples

 \end{prop}

-Note that given {\bf only} tropical curves $C_1,C_2\subset \TT^2$ it is often not possible to uniquely ``determine'' the image of $C_1$ after the modification along $C_2$.
-That is why a modification of a curve along another curve is rather {\it a method}.
-The strategy is the following: given two tropical curves, we lift them in a non-Archimedean field (or present them as limits of complex curves, that is the same), then we construct the graph of the function as above and take the non-Archimedean amoeba.
-Depending on the conditions we imposed on lifted curves (be smooth or singular, be tangent to each other, etc), we will have a set of possible results for modification of the first curve along the second curve, see examples below.
+We repeat again that given {\bf only} tropical curves $C_1,C_2\subset \TT^2$, in general it is not possible to uniquely ``determine'' the image of $C_1$ after the modification along $C_2$.
+That is why a modification of a curve along another curve is multivalued and rather can be used as {\it a method}.
+The strategy being usually applied is the following: given two tropical curves, we lift them in a non-Archimedean field (or present them as limits of complex curves, that is the same), then we construct the graph of the function as above and take the non-Archimedean amoeba of the limit of amoebae.
+Depending on the conditions we imposed on lifted curves (be smooth or singular, be tangent to each other, etc.), we will have a set of possible results (which often can be described using simple combinatorial conditions) for modification of the first curve along the second curve; see examples below.

-If $C_1$ intersects $C_2$ transversally, then $m_{C_1}(C_2)$ is uniquely defined.
-If not, then there are the following restrictions: \begin{itemize} \item one equality: we know the sum of the coordinates of all the legs of $m_{C_2}(C_1)$ going to minus infinity by $Z$-coordinate, see Proposition~\ref{prop_brug}; \item one inequality: the valuation of the divisor of intersection of lifted curves is {\it subordinate} to the stable intersection of $C_1$ and $C_2$ (Theorem~\ref{th_subordinate}). \end{itemize} Both restrictions have higher dimensional analogs.
+If \(C_1\) intersects \(C_2\) transversally, then \(m_{C_2}(C_1)\) is uniquely determined.
+If not, there are the following conditions: \begin{itemize} \item one equality (via tropical momentum or tropical Menelaus theorem): the sum of the coordinates of all the legs of $m_{C_2}(C_1)$ going to minus infinity by $Z$-coordinate is fixed, see Proposition~\ref{prop_brug}; \item one inequality (subordination of divisors): the valuation of the divisor of the intersection of lifted curves is {\it subordinate} to the stable intersection of $C_1$ and $C_2$ (Theorem~\ref{th_subordinate}). \end{itemize} Both conditions have higher dimensional analogs.